Wisconsin Laws: ATVs, Mopeds and Motorcycles

 Wisconsin moped laws

 To drive a moped legally, you don't need a Wisconsin motorcycle license, also known as a class M license.
-The state's moped laws allow you to drive a moped with a regular driver's license or with a Wisconsin probationary license.
+The state's moped laws allow you to drive a moped with a regular driver's license or a Wisconsin probationary license.

-In Wisconsin, you may drive your moped on any road except on freeways or in places they are specifically prohibited.
+In Wisconsin, you may drive your moped on any road except on freeways or in places where they are specifically prohibited.
 Keep in mind that you're not allowed to drive on sidewalks or along fence lines with mopeds.
 You may drive your moped on bike paths if traffic signs indicate that it is permitted.

 Wisconsin motorcycle laws